pedrovgs/Shot/README.md

   }
 ```

 The screenshots library needs the ``WRITE_EXTERNAL_STORAGE`` permission.
-For an instrumentation test for a library, add this permission to the manifest of the instrumentation apk.
-For a test for an application, add this permission to the app under test.
+When testing a library, add this permission to the manifest of the instrumentation apk.
+If you are testing an application, add this permission to the app under test.
 To grant this permission you can create an ``AndroidManifest.xml`` file inside the ``androidTest`` folder.
-Here you have an example:
+Here is an example:

 ```
 <?xml version="1.0" encoding="utf-8"?>